Dallas Cowboys vs. Las Vegas Raiders NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Home and road insights

-- At home this season, Dallas is 4-1 against the spread and 4-1 overall.
+- At home this year, Dallas is 4-1 against the spread and 4-1 overall.

-- In three of five games at home this year, Dallas has gone over the total.
+- This year, in five games at home, Dallas has gone over the total three times.

-- Las Vegas has two wins against the spread, and is 2-2 overall, away from home.
+- Las Vegas has two wins against the spread, and is 2-2 overall, in away games.

-- Las Vegas has gone over the total once in four road games this season.
+- In four road games this season, Las Vegas has hit the over once.

 Powered by Data Skrive.